nidhiitiwarii/IT-support/README.md

-# IT-support
-“Analyze IT support ticket data to reduce cost, improve customer satisfaction, reduce escalations, and efficiently assign engineers using data analysis and machine learning.”
-Client Churn Risk and Revenue Forecasting in Managed IT Services
+##Client Churn Risk and Revenue Forecasting in Managed IT Services##

 About the Project